Quite a few of my clients haven't gotten around to putting up their Christmas tree yet.

 Now, I meet all my clients with absolute confidence.
 I know that I will help them choose the most amazing paint colours, fabrics, tiling, and more, making their home perfect!

-For more great tips, interior design insight, or to see more photos of my work, please head over to my blog at www.JilSoniaInteriors.com/blog.
+For more great tips, interior design insight, or to see more photos of my work, please check out this blog.
 I’d love to see you there!

 Maria, thank you for this exciting and amazing opportunity to guest blog.
 I’m eternally grateful for all the colour instruction that I’ve received from you.
 I’ve just not found this instruction anywhere else!